 Speaking of the divine feminine, let’s bring things down to a practical level and talk about harm reduction for women who are choosing to undergo journeys with these substances.
 In an underground entheogenic ceremonial context, how are the dangers different for women than they are for men?
 What advice would you give to women specifically?

-There’s also inappropriate touching that happens, sometimes a guide may touch a woman’s breast and say “oh this is just for your healing” and the way that that’s interpreted by the participant can be clouded by the dynamics at play.
+There is also inappropriate touching that could happen- sometimes a guide may touch a woman’s breast and say “oh this is just for your healing” and the way that it’s interpreted by the participant can be clouded by the dynamics at play.
 This can also happen with men and gay “guides”.
 If a person doesn’t know what they’re getting into and they don’t know the guide and these dynamics, they could easily fall into the age old trap of the false guru, where the “guide” has too much power in their hands and they can take advantage of people.

-It’s difficult, we have all these guidelines to keep people safe, but there’s opportunities for abuses even if the types of things I just mentioned do not take place.
+It is difficult: we have all these guidelines to keep people safe, but there are opportunities for abuses even if the types of things I just mentioned do not take place.
 So I just want to caution people and ask them to think beforehand what they might be getting into.
-It’s an absolutist argument to say “Don’t do these things if you don’t want to risk injury” but it’s kind of like parachuting or other types of thrill seeking, there is a level of risk inherent that needs to be understood and managed.
+It’s an absolutist argument to say “Don’t do these things if you don’t want to risk injury,” but it’s kind of like parachuting or other types of thrill seeking, tin that here is a level of inherent risk that needs to be understood and managed.
 The risks need to be very seriously weighed with the benefits, and I would like to see people doing that kind of weighing more diligently.
-When people are psychedelically naive and get enchanted with the idyllic stories of others, sometimes that diligence falls off the map and then it can be more difficult on the journey.
+When people are psychedelically naive and get enchanted with the idyllic stories of others, sometimes that diligence falls off the map and then it can make the journey more difficult.

-And a last thing I’d like to mention for those who are feeling called to these medicines is to simply be in the presence of the plant by keeping it by your bed or on your desk or having a living plant in your kitchen.
+One last thing I’d like to mention for those who are feeling called to these medicines is to simply be in the presence of the plant by keeping it by your bed, on your desk, or having a living plant in your kitchen.
 Because these are powerful plant medicines, you can connect with them energetically, rather than by consuming them.
 I think that this is an often forgotten point- there are many ways to connect with sacred plants.